s3fs-fuse/s3fs-fuse/COMPILATION.md

 On Windows, use [MSYS2](https://www.msys2.org/) to compile for itself.

 1. Install [WinFsp](https://github.com/billziss-gh/winfsp) to your machine.
-Note it should be installed with developper mode to include header files.
+Note it should be installed with developer mode to include header files.
 2. Install dependencies onto MSYS2:

    ```sh